1982–83 NHL season

 The 1982–83 NHL season was the 66th season of the National Hockey League.
+The Colorado Rockies relocated to East Rutherford, New Jersey, becoming the New Jersey Devils.
 The New York Islanders won their fourth Stanley Cup in a row with their second consecutive finals sweep by beating the Edmonton Oilers four games to none.
-No team in any major professional North American sport has won four consecutive playoff championships since.
+It remains to date the last time that any major professional North American sports team has won four consecutive playoff championships.

 League business

+Franchise relocation

 Prior the start of the season, the Colorado Rockies moved to East Rutherford, New Jersey where they were renamed New Jersey Devils, leaving Denver without an NHL franchise until 1995.
 They were also moved to the Patrick Division, forcing the reluctant Winnipeg Jets to leave the Norris Division and take Colorado's place in the Smythe Division.
-This would be the last relocation of an NHL team and the last time a team would be transferred to a new division, until 1993.
-After the season, a last-minute sale of the St. Louis Blues to Harry Ornest prevented Wild Bill Hunter from purchasing that team and moving it to Saskatoon.
+This would be the last relocation of an NHL team until 1993, and the last time a team would be transferred to a new division until 1993.
+The period between this move and the adding of the expansion San Jose Sharks in 1991 is the second-longest period of stability in league history, surpassed only by the Original Six era.
+After the season, the St. Louis Blues were sold to Harry Ornest after the NHL prevented Wild Bill Hunter from purchasing that team and moving it to Saskatoon.

-The Calgary Flames played their final season at the 7,000-plus seat Stampede Corral before moving into the Olympic Saddledome, which had a capacity of 16,605.
+Entry draft

+The 1982 NHL entry draft was held on June 9, at the Montreal Forum in Montreal, Quebec.
+Gord Kluzak was selected first overall by the Boston Bruins.

+Uniforms

 At the end of the season, the long pants worn by the Philadelphia Flyers and Hartford Whalers were banned, due to player safety concerns.